 - A signed document from an English language school (a school that teaches the English language to non-native English speakers) or English language instructor (an instructor who teaches English as a foreign language), or

 - English Language Proficiency Letter Template (.DOCX) (on Letterhead)

 - An official transcript, school report or letter (signed and dated) from an educational institution where the language of instruction is English showing a minimum GPA equivalency of 3.0, or

 - A documented (signed and dated) interview conducted in-person or by video- conferencing, or by telephone if videoconferencing is not a viable option, by Georgetown University staff or faculty in the admitting department/office

-- English Language Proficiency Video Interview Template (PDF) (on Letterhead)
+- English Language Proficiency Video Interview Template (.DOCX) (on Letterhead)

 OGS will keep this documentation on file in case of an audit by the Department of State.
 Students who cannot present one of these certifications of English language proficiency are unable to study in J-1 status.

 The Form I-20 or DS-2019 is used to apply for either an F-1 or J-1 visa stamp at a U.S. embassy or consulate abroad.
 Most, but not all, students require a visa stamp.
 OGS is unable to estimate the time it will take for a student to obtain a visa stamp.
 Students and departments may consult the Department of State's website for consular information and visa wait time estimates.

 Once the visa stamp is obtained, a student must enter the United States no later than the start date listed on their Form I-20 or DS-2019, and no more than 30 days prior to that date.